The Mariner 2 Space Probe, NASA's First Interplanetary Success, and The First Mission to Planet Venus

 To say that the road to Mariner 2’s launch was rough would be an incredible understatement.
 At the time, based on NASA’s history with probe launches up to that point, many wondered how we could be successful at getting a rocket off the ground, much less to another planet.
 To understand why the skepticism was high, we need to look at the track record that NASA had at the moment Mariner 2 launched.
 Brace yourself.
 It is rough.

-By the time Mariner 2 was scheduled to launch, 8 Pioneers and 4 Rangers failed to complete their missions, most because of Jet Propulsion Laboratory (JPL) control issues, 5 because of launch problems.
-Ranger 1 had launched in August of 1961 but failed because the upper stage of the Agena rocket failed to refire, causing the probe to enter low-Earth orbit for 8 days before burning up in our atmosphere.
-Ranger 2 also had a problem with its Agena rocket in November of 1961.
+By the time Mariner 2 was scheduled to launch, 8 Pioneers and 4 Rangers failed to complete their missions, most because of Jet Propulsion Laboratory (JPL) control issues and 5 because of launch problems.
+Ranger 1 had launched in August of 1961 but failed before completing its mission because the upper stage of the Agena rocket failed to refire, causing the probe to enter low-Earth orbit for 8 days before burning up in our atmosphere.
+Ranger 2 also had a problem with its Agena rocket in November of 1961 and was unsuccessful.
 In January of 1962, Ranger 3 escaped Earth but missed the Moon by 22,860 miles after its Agena rocket gave it too much velocity and it overshot its target.
 And in April of 1962 Ranger 4 crashed into the moon after its solar panels failed to extend and provide the juice needed for the electronics onboard (Gerbis 34, O’Donnel 5).

 Of course, Russia had many mishaps also, but it could afford to because of the frequency of its launches.
 This led them to having many firsts in space.
 Amongst those was the first lunar probe to successfully land on the moon on September 14, 1959 and also the launch of Venera 1 in February of 1961.
 Its mission was to study Venus, but a radio error prevented any science from being accomplished, although it did get within 62,000 miles of Venus (Gerbis 34, O’Donnel 5).